HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-improve.md

 its results.
 We consider any relation candidate that gets assigned a probability at least 0.9 of expressing a marriage relation as "extracted" by the system (i.e., the system classifies it as expressing a marriage relation), and we refer to the set of these candidates as "*extractions*".
+Note that the choice of the threshold value (0.9 in our case) is application-dependent, but 0.9 is a reasonable choice in most cases.

 A common measure of quality is *precision*, i.e., the fraction of extractions that are indeed expressing a marriage relation.
 Another quality measure of interest is *recall*, which is the fraction of candidates expressing marriage relations that appear in the extractions.

 For now, we focus on assessing and improving *precision*.
-Clearly this will have an impact on recall (there is a somewhat natural tradeoff between the two), but we remark that it is important to first obtain high precision in the extractions and then one can focus on recall: a large of extractions with high
+This may have an impact on recall (there is a somewhat natural tradeoff between the two), but we remark that it is important to first obtain high precision in the extractions and then one can focus on recall: a large of extractions with high